Trev241/meowsic/PLAN.md

 - Support optional track ingestion from YouTube via `yt-dlp`, subject to user responsibility for rights and platform terms.
 - Mix the rendered meow vocal back with the instrumental track.
 - Include an optional Gradio-based browser dashboard for manual use in this repository.
+- Let users play the rendered output directly in the dashboard and download the WAV.
+- Provide setup and verification scripts that create `.venv`, install optional dependencies, keep `yt-dlp` current, and install the tested Windows Demucs/Torchaudio/SoundFile stack.
 - Keep heavyweight ML integrations isolated so the core package can still be imported in a basic Python environment.

 ## MVP Requirements